UMM-CSci-3403-Fall-2018/pre-lab-lab-1-log-processing-M1NN/README.md

 # Log-processing-pre-lab

-Pre-lab for the "Log processing" lab.
+This is the pre-lab for the "Log processing" lab.
+It gives you some additional readings, along with practice with shell scripting, using Google Charts, and regular expressions.

 ##Table of Contents